hadarlevi154/NLP_RAG_IE_IR/RAG/README.md

 # Retrieval-Augmented Generation (RAG) System

 A comprehensive information retrieval system enhanced with generative AI capabilities to provide more relevant and natural responses to user queries.
+The corpus consists of research documents and medical papers about cystic fibrosis, including studies on its genetic factors, treatment approaches, etc.

 ## Overview